carynbear/carynbear.github.io/index.md

 ## Thoughts
 On creativity: Why do I create?
 Sometimes fiction is closer to the truth than fact.

-On learning: We learn when we feel. (and what makes us feel varies so much.
-It could be money, or friendship, or community, or recognition, or trauma.
+On learning: We learn when we feel. (and what makes us feel varies so much.)
+It could be money, or friendship, or community, or recognition, or truth, or beauty, or trauma.